Presented by Madison Reed, LPC, NCC

 By the end of this workshop:

-This course has been approved for 5 Core CE Hours through LPCGA.
+This course will be approved for 5 Core CE Hours through LPCGA.

 Details of access to be emailed after order is confirmed.